90rajibgarai/java-stream-api/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 3)	What is Functional Interface ?

--> The function who contains only one abstarct method but can have multiple default and static method is called functional interface.
+-> The interface who contains only one abstarct method but can have multiple default and static method is called functional interface.

  Functional Interface define as @FunctionalInterface	<= But annotation is not mendatory.